brianclements/pkictl/README.md

     * A final generation of _n..._ siblings of signing CA's.
 2. 1-to-1 certificate/configuration pairing
     * One configuration file per CA
-    * One configuration file per CSR type.
+    * One configuration file per end entity CSR type.

 Each generation inherits a copy of the chain from it's predecessors, so we have an opportunity to use/extend the line of certificates, using all the same CLI